LDalby/mapping-methods/draft.md

 All handling and analysis of spatial data was done using ArcGIS and the python library *arcpy*.

 ## Classification of farms

+# Junk yard:

+To avoid gaps between feature layers, a buffer was added around all linear features (#ld: hmm also the top one?
+Check up).
+In most cases this buffer will be covered by other layers.
+In the final map only XXX cells are buffers.

+A buffer was also added around point features such as wind mills, pylons and individual trees to get a meaningfull raster representation of these features (vector points have no area).

+We added a buffer around features represented as lines in the FOT-data to

+For example roads are represented as their centre line